-BL&S came on board to design and provide the complex technical infrastructure needed for the event.
-Plans included orchestral setups for two silent movies in two different locations, presentations of specially produced tribute reels and on stage interviews to be taped for future broadcast by TCM.
-The process included disassembly and removal of the existing projection equipment in the multiplex theatres.
-They then installed equipment tailored for archival projection in its place.
-This enabled festival projectionists to run archival and one-of-a-kind feature films from studio vaults, film archives and private collectors uncut.
+Each year, festival organizers undertake weeks of preparation, including orchestral setups for silent movies, presentations of specially produced tribute reels, and on-stage interviews to be taped for future broadcast by TCM.
+BL&S came on board to design the intricate technical infrastructure needed for the festival.
+The set-up process requires the disassembly and removal of the existing projection systems in the multiplex theatres, and then specially crafting and installing replacement equipment tailored to each specific environment.
+This custom equipment enables the festival projectionists to run archival and one-of-a-kind feature films from studio vaults, film archives, and private collectors uncut.

-As archival projection experts and classic film devotees, the BL&S team knew how to care for each film gently and with great respect.
-To protect each of the films used in the festival, BL&S set up an offsite separate film handling and inspection facility near the theatres.
-Craftspeople specially trained in the care and handling of film prints inspected and prepared upwards of 60 films before presentation, and then carefully re-packaged the films afterward for return to their respective vaults.
+As archival projection experts and classic film devotees, the BL&S team knows how to care for archival films.
+To protect each of the films used in the festival, BL&S sets up an offsite film handling and inspection facility near the theatres.
+Craftspeople specially trained in the care and handling of film prints inspect and prepare upwards of 60 films for the festival, and then carefully repackage the films afterward for their return.

-Because several of the festival theatres were being used as commercial movie houses until a scant few hours before opening night, BL&S faced a tight time crunch to install and tune the equipment.
-To meet these deadlines, the BL&S crew prewired and tested many racks of equipment at its staging center beforehand to ensure that everything would work properly on-site.
-With the assistance of local California film presentation expert, Christopher Reyna, the BL&S team modified each auditorium as needed to run non-standard film formats.
-In some cases, BL&S installed screen masking to change the shape of the screen to match each film’s original format.
+Because the festival theatres are still being used as a commercial movie house the day before opening night, the BL&S team faces a tight time crunch to install and tune the equipment.
+To meet these deadlines, the BL&S crew pre-wires and tests all festival equipment at its staging center beforehand to ensure it will work properly on-site.

-The festival opened to theatres packed with audiences eager to see these rare films.
-BL&S earned stellar reviews from archivists, industry insiders, and movie fans alike.
-As a result, TCM enthusiastically committed to partnering with BL&S for next year’s event.
+BL&S has earned stellar reviews from archivists, industry insiders, and movie fans alike.
+As a result, TCM has continued to partner with BL&S for this highly anticipated event every year since 2010.